Home » Recipes » Main Dish

 • BBQ thighs – Use your favorite barbecue dry rub to season the chicken.
 Then sear them on the grill for that outdoor flavor.

-Using Sous Vide Chicken Thighs for Meal Prep
+💡Using Sous Vide Chicken Thighs for Meal Prep

 Sous vide chicken thighs are extremely versatile – you can make a whole bunch at once, chill them and use them later in the week for easy meal prep.
 Here are some of my favorite ways to use sous vide chicken thighs:

-• Use them in tacos or quesadillas
+• Shred them to use in tacos or quesadillas

 • Make a tasty chicken salad